C964 Resources#

 The examples found here are of actual passing tasks 1 and 2, flaws and all.
 To best represent what might be accepted, we’ve made no corrections.
 See the excellence archives to review better projects.

-These examples (and most of those in archives) were written using the previous Task 2 template.
+These examples (and most of those in archives) were written using an old Task 2 Template.
 In the coming months, we will add more recent examples following the new template.

 Example A: